• Skip to main content

 Planning Your Visit: Restricted Areas and Guidelines

-It is essential to understand that the inner temple area is sacred and reserved solely for those who wish to pray.
+Understanding that the inner temple area is sacred and reserved solely for those who wish to pray is essential.
 Accordingly, Bale Agung Ubud (the local village community) has established policies restricting tourist access to specific parts of the temple.

 Visitors are generally confined to the lotus pond area and the Kori Agung gate, offering a glimpse of the more profound spiritual experience.